peteroupc/MailLib/api/com.upokecenter.mail.DataUris.md

 **Returns:**

-* A Data URI that encodes the given text.
+* A Data URI that encodes the specified text.

 **Throws:**